 Surrounding Zermatt, as if to enjoy views of the Matterhorn from every angle, are dozens of lifts and hundreds of miles of trails.
 As is the case throughout the Alps, handy signposts make it clear where you are, what's the altitude, and how long it takes to hike to various points.

 Zermatt, straddling its tiny river, is a small town of 6,000 with a big tourist industry.
 It has more hotel beds than residents — and they're often completely full.
 Nearly everyone earns a living one way or another from tourists, who flock here for a peek at the peak.

 About two million visitors a year arrive by train — cars are not allowed.
 Electric carts weave quietly through the pedestrians.
 The town is a collection of over a hundred modern, chalet-style hotels with a well-organized and groomed infrastructure for summer and winter sports.

-And this crowd-pleasing herd of traditional blackneck goats, which parades through town every day, has had it with selfies, and is headin' for the barn.
+And this crowd-pleasing herd of traditional Blackneck goats, which parades through the town every day, has had it with selfies, and is headin' for the barn.

 If you explore a bit, you can discover pockets of traditional charm.
 Two hundred years ago, Zermatt would have looked more like this — little more than a gathering of humble log cabins.

 Zermatt works hard to keep its visitors entertained, and tradition-loving locals seem delighted to do just that.